Examples of Customizations Affected by Terminological Changes

 In CSV:

-In case of CSV exports, the mapping is most often dependent on column header or row values.
-This means that if a column header value changes, the mapping will be incorrect.
-You should make your mappings dependent on IDs, if possible.
-If you cannot do so, please use values without any capitalization.
+With CSV exports, mapping usually depends on column headers and row values.
+If a header value changes, the mapping will be wrong.
+Try to base your mappings on IDs if you can.
+If not, use values without any capitalization.

 • Example – Header values